codex-academy/vps-deployment-workshop/readme.md

 java -cp .:target/* vps.app.App
 ```

-See if you can access the application from the browser.
+See if you can access the application from the browser at `http://localhost:4567`

 ### Start the app in the background using this command: